Concentrated animal feeding operation: Environmental impact

 The EPA has focused on regulating CAFOs because they generate millions of tons of manure every year.
 When improperly managed, the manure can pose substantial risks to the environment and public health.
 In order to manage their waste, CAFO operators have developed agricultural wastewater treatment plans.
 The most common type of facility used in these plans, the anaerobic lagoon, has significantly contributed to environmental and health problems attributed to the CAFO.

 Water quality

 The large amounts of animal waste from CAFOs present a risk to water quality and aquatic ecosystems.
 States with high concentrations of CAFOs experience on average 20 to 30 serious water quality problems per year as a result of manure management issues.

-Manure discharge from CAFOs like this one can negatively impact water quality.
+Manure discharge from CAFOs can negatively impact water quality.

 Animal waste includes a number of potentially harmful pollutants.
 Pollutants associated with CAFO waste principally include: